 At Wild at Heart, we are delighted to make award-winning English food – delicious sauces, condiments and preserves made from traditionally wild and native fruits, shoots and leaves.
-Although many of our products are quite “original”, they are inspired by centuries-old ways of preserving and pairing up foods and flavours which grow in the same area, so that even in the depths of winter, food can be enlivened by a touch of pure, delicious, summer sunshine.
+Although many of our products are quite “original”, they are inspired by centuries-old ways of preserving and pairing up foods and flavours which grow in the same area.

-We are particularly proud of our newer lines: Wild Garlic Pesto made with Kentish garlic leaves and a vegetarian version of Parmesan cheese, gorgeous Nettle Pesto with garlic & lemon, (fantastic with new potatoes), Elderflower Preserve, created with crab apples and thousands of wild, English elderflower petals – and Pickled Samphire, using the best, Essex marsh samphire and a secret blend of herbs and spices.
+We are particularly proud of our newer lines: Delicious Seaweed and Wild Garlic Mayonnaises made with free range egg, Wild Garlic Pesto made with Kentish garlic leaves and a vegetarian version of Parmesan cheese, gorgeous Nettle Pesto with garlic & lemon, (fantastic with new potatoes), Elderflower Preserve, created with crab apples and thousands of wild, English elderflower petals – and Pickled Samphire, using the best, Essex marsh samphire and a secret blend of herbs and spices.
 Equally though, we love our traditional gems, like Crab Apple Jelly, made from punchy, Kentish crab apples, which has proved capable of transporting people back 50 years, to the delights of their grandmother’s kitchen!

 In 2015 our Hedgerow Mincemeat won a Gold Star at the Great Taste Awards.
 This joins our great Taste Awards for Elderflower Preserve, (2014), Medlar Jelly and Damson Cheese, (2013) and Wild Plum Chutney and Crab Apple Jelly which won stars in 2011.
 Also in 2015, Wild Garlic Pesto won first prize in the Great British Food Farm Produce Awards for the savoury condiments category.